MARTIMM/Semi-xml/README.md

   in pieces of text which must be kept as is typed.
 Needed in e.g. <pre> in html or <programlisting> in docbook.
 The complexity is caused by using child elements in such tags.
+* Better grammar error messages instead of stackdumps caused by these syntax failures.
+* All indents of generated documents should unindented to proper level are reduced to the minimum spacing as is done in perl6.

 ## Changes

+* 0.16.0
+  * Adding modules to output formatted text read from files.
+There is one for Html and one for Docbook 5.
 * 0.15.0
   * Output of http header
 * 0.14.4